 In the first year of a colony’s establishment, it doesn’t have many worker ants.
 However, this number can grow quickly, especially after ants start reproducing.

 Carpenter ants like moist, woody areas, meaning that they’re at home both in forests and, unfortunately, inside your home.
 They get their name from the fact that they chew through wood to make their nests, although they don’t actually eat it.
-In a forest setting, this is useful in helping to break down dead trees but it’s not so useful when they’re burrowing into your woodwork.
+In a forest setting, this is useful in helping to break down dead trees.
+Unfortunately, their appetite for wood is not so useful when they’re burrowing into your woodwork.

 While they are on the larger side, carpenter ants are not dangerous to humans.
-They are not venomous and while it’s extremely unlikely that you’ll be bitten by one, it won’t cause you any harm.
+They are not venomous.
+It’s extremely unlikely that you’ll be bitten by one, but if you are, it won’t cause you any harm.

-Both carpenter ants and termites are insects that love wood.
-Both are also bad news if they take a liking to your home’s timber.
-Termites actually eat the wood they’re living in, making it difficult to spot them, sometimes not until a significant amount of damage has been done.
-Carpenter ants push out the wood they’re burrowing through, leaving sawdust-like piles known as “frass”.
-This is a telltale sign of a carpenter ant infestation so if you see any mounds of fine dust piling up, you’ve found the entrance to a carpenter ant nest.
-While the ant will generally take longer to do the damage that termites can, no infestation should be left untreated.
+On the other hand, carpenter ants push out the wood they’re burrowing through, leaving sawdust-like piles known as “frass”.
+This is a telltale sign of a carpenter ant infestation.
+If you see any mounds of fine dust piling up, you’ve found the entrance to a carpenter ant nest.
+While ants will generally take longer to do the damage that termites can, no infestation should be left untreated.

 There are some things you can do to stop a carpenter ant invasion before it starts:

-If it’s too late to prevent the insects from getting into your home, the best way to remove them is to call a professional pest control company like H2 Pest Control.
-Serving all across Salt Lake County and Utah County, we can identify and solve your carpenter ant problems.
+If it’s too late to prevent ants from getting into your home, the best way to remove them is to call a professional pest control company like H2 Pest Control.
+Serving all of Salt Lake County and Utah County, we can identify and treat your carpenter ant problems.